MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/three-node-switchless-two-switches-single-link.md

 As illustrated in the diagram above, this pattern has the following physical network components:

-- For northbound and southbound communication, the Azure Local cluster requires two TOR switches in multi-chassis link aggregation group (MLAG) configuration.
+- For northbound and southbound communication, the Azure Local instance requires two TOR switches in multi-chassis link aggregation group (MLAG) configuration.
 - Two network cards using SET virtual switch to handle management and compute traffic, connected to the TOR switches.
 Each NIC is connected to a different TOR.
 - Two RDMA NICs on each node in a full-mesh single link configuration for East-West traffic for the storage.
     > [!NOTE]